DiagnosticsMonkey/Tool-Ponder_Pico2/docs/README.md

 In short, it is a quick and convenient way to debug devices via UART.
 No need for multiple cables and isolators.

+> [!NOTE]
+> This board is a variant of [Ponder](https://diagnosticsmonkey.github.io/Tool-Ponder/#/)
+> It exists due to a pro-tracted lack of consumer supply for the RP2350B, yet abundant supply of Pico 2's.
+I want to get software sorted.

 ---

 ## Why Isolated?